Security of Device-independent Quantum Key Distribution under Sequential Attack: Introduction

 The aim of key distribution is to securely share a secret key between two parties, say Alice and Bob, to enable confidential communication.
 In accordance with Kirkhoff's Principle-`the enemy knows the system'-the security of any cryptosystem must rely exclusively on the secrecy of the key, rather than on the algorithm, method, or device employed \cite{Shannon1949, Renner2022}.
 Beyond the foundational insights into the interpretation of quantum theory, the violation of Bell inequalities offers the requisite device independence for key distribution protocols, ensuring security even when the devices utilised are untrusted \cite{Acin2006njp, Acin2006, Ekert2014, Brunner2014}.

 Bell's work \cite{Bell1964, Bell1966} elucidates that when quantum statistics violate a Bell inequality, it implies that such statistics cannot be generated by any pre-shared strategy—more precisely, through Local Operations and Shared Randomness (LOSR) \cite{Buscemi2012,Schmid2023}.
 This renders the statistics inherently unpredictable, irrespective of the adversary's knowledge of the underlying processes \cite{Cavalcanti2012}.
-Since violations of Bell inequalities can be verified solely through observed statistics, this verification serves as a black-box test of unpredictability, thereby pioneering the physics behind Device-Independent Quantum Key Distribution (DI-QKD) with minimal assumptions \cite{Devetak2005, Acin2006njp, Acin2006, Acin2007, Vazirani14, Friedman2018, Pirandola2020, Sekatski2021, Schwonnek2021, Zapatero2023, Wooltorton2024, Farkas2024}.
+Since violations of Bell inequalities can be verified solely through observed statistics, this verification serves as a black-box test of unpredictability, thereby pioneering the physics behind Device-Independent Quantum Key Distribution (DI-QKD) with minimal assumptions \cite{Devetak2005, Acin2006njp, Acin2006, Acin2007, Vazirani14, Friedman2018, Pirandola2020, Sekatski2021, Schwonnek2021, Zapatero2023, ghoreishi2025futureDIQKD, Wooltorton2024, Farkas2024}.
 The security of DI-QKD is thus predicated solely on the validation of quantum theory, allowing users to forgo trust in the inner workings of the devices and ensuring security against any adversary constrained by quantum theory.

-Traditional QKD attacks typically focus on the quantum channel during transmission and can be categorised into individual \cite{Ekert1994, Slutsky1998, Ltkenhaus1999}, collective \cite{Acin2007, Pironio2009}, and coherent \cite{Shor2000} attacks.
-These attacks presume that adversaries have control over the preparation and measurement devices, potentially tampering with them during manufacture.
+Traditional QKD attacks typically focus on the quantum channel during transmission and can be categorised into individual \cite{Ekert1994, Slutsky1998, Ltkenhaus1999}, collective \cite{Acin2007, Pironio2009, Roy2026Collective_QKD}, and coherent \cite{Shor2000} attacks.
+In these models, Eve is allowed to distribute the shared state or hold its purification.
 One might contend that if one party prepares the quantum system and shares a subsystem with the other, Eve, the adversary, would lose control over the preparation device, thereby diminishing her ability to predict the generated key.
 Additionally, with only one particle traversing the channel instead of two, the noise could be reduced, potentially enhancing the noise tolerance of DI-QKD protocols.

-However, by manipulating the quantum channel, Eve could regain control.
-This raises the question: what strategy would Eve employ?
-In this work, we analyse a noise-masking attack, wherein Eve disguises her interference as the expected noise.
-In this scenario, Eve intercepts one of the particles and performs an unsharp measurement, ensuring that the Bell violation between Alice and Bob persists.
-Even without initial control over the source, Eve can still generate her desired mixed state through this specific sequential attack.